 There is no absolute answer to this question.
 The fact that you have filed bankruptcy is obviously a factor that a creditor is going to consider along with other facts such as your income and the value of any security collateral.

 Many creditors rely upon the Discharge Order as being the point where your previous debts have been terminated.
 That information along with your income, assets and savings will make a substantial impact on how a creditor determines whether to extend you credit in the future.

-In a Chapter 13, you cannot incur any debt in excess of $5,000 without the approval of the court.
-Therefore during the 3-5 years of the Chapter 13 plan you can do little to reestablish your credit.
-By contrast a Chapter 7 is over in 3 to 4 months, and you can begin taking steps to reestablish credit immediately.
+In a Chapter 13, you cannot incur any debt in excess of $10,000 without the approval of the court.
 You cannot get a second discharge on any new debts in a Chapter 7 bankruptcy case filed within 8 years of the first case.
 This fact along with the fact that most or all of your debts have been erased, make you a good credit risk in the eyes of some creditors.